kimy/FinalProjectAPCS/README.md

 JANUARY 14TH 2015
 -Continued debugging the basics of our program

+JANUARY 15TH 2015
+-Discovered major flaw in indices of farm[].
+-Attempted to fix

+JANUARY 16TH 2015
+-Worked on grow fxn.
+-completed "first draft" of seed class
+-Working "plow"

+JANUARY 17TH 2015
+-Successfully implemented plow and plant methods -Figured out basic algorithm for grow

+JANUARY 18TH 2015
+-Created the shop with a variety of fxns
+-Created "buttons" to access and exit the shop
+-Now able to plant different seeds
+-Partially working grow fxn.

+JANUARY 19TH 2015
+-made "My Harvest" part
+-fully working grow fxn
+-when harvest, player profits
+-added money, exp

+JANUARY 20TH 2015
+-upgraded hoverSelect
+-implemented withered plants
+-reworked buy fxn for testing efficiency as well as lowering player frustration -added grapes and pumpkins
+-fixed sellAll button

+<<<<<<<<<<<IMPORTANT NOTE>>>>>>>>>>>>>>

+An inconsistent bug occurs every now and then in which the seeds will suddenly cease to grow.
+There was no noticeable pattern of the bug and an error did not pop up, so it is almost impossible to find.

 ;-----------------------
 Methods:
 plow: on mouse click a basicplot appears on the screen